Vacation rentals in Mountain Rest

 Mountain Rest, South Carolina, as the name might suggest, is all about the great outdoors.
 What this rural Appalachian Mountain town lacks in residents (population: 2,084), it more than makes up for in raw, backcountry wilderness.
 Thousands of acres of forest extend in every direction, filled with waterfalls, rapid rivers, and swampland.
 Human history has left its own imprint, too, with relics of the bygone railroad era.
 There are ample opportunities to get out and explore: trails for hiking, lakes for boating, and outlooks to admire the panoramic mountain views.
 It all amounts to an addictive blend of South Carolina mountain town charm and the quiet bliss of being immersed in nature.

-Top things to do in Mountain Rest
+What are the top things to do in Mountain Rest?

 Oconee State Park